gilgamsh/GenshinCPU/README.md

 # GenshinCPU
-It's the repo for NSCSCC2021 NWPU-2 Team.
+It's the repo for NSCSCC2021 NWPU-2 Team.(some of belows are incoming casuse i have others things to do)

 **nscscc2021_group_qualifier_submission** folder has the code and projects(function , performance, system_test) if you have vivado , I'm sure you can open and run it.
 If you just want the bitstream, you can also find them in the **result** folder.